JerrysIRL/FGNetworking/README.md

 # FGNetworking
-13 Points right now, Aiming for VG.
+15 Points, Aiming for a VG.

 -------------------------------
 # Assignments